 How to maintain your ISO 45001 certification in Australia

-The question then becomes – what can you do to stay on top of your ISO 45001 certification requirements?
+The question then becomes – what can you do to stay on top of your ISO safety management system requirements?

 Here are some of our tips:

 - Complete regular ISO internal audits on a quarterly basis, where an auditor assesses how fully you comply with the requirements of ISO 45001 and your own internal systems and provides suggestions for making improvements.